leanupnau/ice-experiment-analyzer/README.md

 **Q: Analysis runs but no data in output**
 A: Check that your test files match the expected patterns (`Test02_*.txt`, `BiegeF_*.txt`, `Emodul_*.txt`).

-**Q: Timestamp matching issues**
-A: Verify that your system clocks were synchronized during data collection.

 ### Logging

 Enable detailed logging: